For the fourth month of the Decades Reading Challenge, we’ll be reading books that take place in the 1930s.

 - The 21st Amendment passed in 1933, repealing the 18th Amendment and ending prohibition.

-- Alcatraz Federal Penitentiary (aka “The Rock”) opens near San Francisco and is used to hold some of the most dangerous and well-known US criminals.
+- Alcatraz Federal Penitentiary (aka “The Rock”) opens near San Francisco.
+It is used to hold some of the most dangerous and well-known US criminals.

 - Penguin Books produced their first paperback books in 1935, making affordable literature accessible to the masses.